PHOTO TRAVEL TO SOUTHERN PERU

 Please consider a little amount for some personal snacks or drinks along the way.

-Tips are not covered by the participation fee.
+Tips for guides, drivers, bellhops, museums entrances, photo fees, parks fees, etc. are not covered by the participation fee.
 Please read the “What to bring” section to check for tipping guidelines.

 Personal transfers / train tickets to and from your departure airport are not covered by the participation fee.